Parts Inventory Strategies That Support Maintenance Efficiency

 In today’s manufacturing environments, smart inventory management strategies are critical.
 When managed appropriately, the Maintenance Repair and Operations (MRO) process can operate with minimum waste while driving maintenance efficiencies.

 Many manufacturers base their inventory decisions on price alone—yet the actual metric should be Total Cost of Ownership (TCO), which not only takes into account the price of parts and materials, but also the impact on plant performance.
-With this in mind, there are four inventory optimization factors to keep in mind when adjusting your storeroom and MRO practices for overall equipment effectiveness.
+With this in mind, there are four spare parts inventory control optimization factors to keep in mind when adjusting your storeroom and MRO practices for overall equipment effectiveness.

 Just as important as which parts to keep onsite is where they should be stored.
 In some factories, the parts storeroom is hundreds of yards away or even outside the plant itself.
 It may not be practical to maintain a storeroom close to the action, but staff utilization is certainly something to consider.
 Here, the 80/20 rule is useful.
-Place the most frequently-used and critical parts close to their applicable machines; for less important parts it may be possible to store items offsite.
+Place the most frequently used and critical parts close to their applicable machines; for less important parts it may be possible to store items offsite.
 Common naming conventions and parts numbers can help in this regard by enabling parts with similar uses to be located and delivered quickly.

-SLOB Inventory Disposition
+3. SLOB Inventory Disposition